'The face of a problem bigger than her' - anger & sympathy as Valieva cracks under world's gaze

 There will also be further debates given a Russian has tested positive for a banned substance when the country is already banned from international competition because of its doping past.

-Valieva's Games may be over but this story is not.
+Valieva's Games may be over but this story is far from finished.